datalogics-bhaugen/pdf-web-api-clients/README.md

 `BUILD` identifies the versions of the packages installed by Buildout.
 (Package dependencies are *not* version-specific.)

-We do not use Buildout to install doxygen or libxml2 (needed by ThreeScalePY).
+We do not use Buildout to install libxml2 (needed by ThreeScalePY) or doxygen.
 These are built/installed by their respective Makefile targets.

 ## Run